 The Protector is a FireStorm 30.
 Featuring a light-weight, proprietary Kingston hull, twin Cummins QSB 5.9 litre diesel engines, and twin Hamilton HJ 274 jets, the boat can reach a top speed of 70.81 kph (44 mph).
 It is able to perform in shallow waters, manoeuvre in tight harbours, and operate in inclement weather such as driving rain and dense fog.

 An insulated cabin serves as a fully enclosed pilot house with all controls within easy reach of the helmsperson.
 A designated berth/seat is located on the port side to secure a patient on a backboard.
 The boat is equipped with state-of-the-art electronics and navigation equipment as well as dimmer-controlled lighting for night operation.

-While the primary function of the boat is fire fighting, the fire boat is capable of towing vessels in distress, serving as a diving platform and assisting in the containment of marine pollution such as oil spills, when requested by other agencies.
-Its foam reservoir situated at the bow, enables fire fighters to extinguish oil-based marine fires.
+While the primary function of the boat is fire fighting, it also serves as a diving platform and assists in the containment of marine pollution such as oil spills, when requested by other agencies.
+Its foam reservoir situated at the bow enables fire fighters to extinguish oil-based marine fires.

 What is the boat's pumping capacity?